Student Conduct Process

 The preliminary briefing is a meeting designed to:

-• inform the student of his/her rights in the student conduct process;
+• inform the student of their rights in the student conduct process;

-• to provide the student specific detail regarding the nature of the allegation;
+• to provide the student with specific details regarding the nature of the allegation;

 • to provide the student an opportunity to ask questions about the process; and